Rabbi Tanya Sakhnovich - Profile

 Rabbi Tanya has helped to raise the profile of NLS within the local community through her engagement with the Nottingham Citizens and particularly during her three years as a member of Nottingham Citizens Leadership Group.

 Rabbi Tanya's community engagement has grown over the years.
 She is a member of the ethical approval committee of School of Pharmacy at Nottingham University and of the Bishop's Breakfast.
 She is a member of the Shrievalty Committee and a member of the Crown Court Panel on domestic abuse and sexual violence.
-Rabbi Tanya is very proud to be a co-founder and trustee of the Jewish-Muslim project "Salaam-Shalom Kitchen" - a free weekly meal and an evening of friendship for poor and homeless people of Nottingham.
+Rabbi Tanya is very proud to be a co-founder and trustee of the Jewish-Muslim charity "Salaam-Shalom Kitchen" - a free weekly meal and an evening of friendship for poor and homeless people of Nottingham.
 It was launched in May, 2015.
+She is also a Co-Chair of the Inter-Faith initiative for single mums called “Sisters Noor” as well as represents Liberal Judaism on the steering group for Eco-Synagogue.

 Rabbi Tanya is a chaplain to Rampton Hospital and its Trusts around the county.
-She is a regular contributor to the Thought for the Day on BBC Radio Nottingham as well as giving talks about our community and Liberal Judaism all over the Nottinghamshire and beyond.
+She is a regular contributor to both Thought for the Day on BBC Radio Nottingham and the faith column in the local newspaper Nottingham Post.
+She gives regular talks about our community and Liberal Judaism all over the Nottinghamshire and beyond.

-When she gets time, Rabbi Tanya’s outside interests include the piano, reading, music, art, theatre and sporting activities with her son.
+When she gets time, Rabbi Tanya’s outside interests include spending time with her son and learning from others and the world.
 “I am an avid reader.
-I enjoy travel, the theatre and, of course, concerts, as well as the gym in an attempt - not always successful! - to keep fit.
-All these help me to maintain my energies and able to do my job to the best of my ability”.
+I enjoy travelling, the theatre and concerts, as well as yoga, meditative prayer and jogging in an attempt to keep fit both mentally and physically.
+All these help me to maintain my energies and allow me to do my job to the best of my ability”.